 What are the signs of a panic attack?

 The symptoms of a panic attack vary by person but can include:

 - A rapid heart rate

 - Shortness of breath or inability to catch a breath

 - Chills or feeling hot

-Panic attacks usually self-resolve in a matter of minutes, and it’s uncommon for a panic attack to last more than 15 to 20 minutes.
+Panic attacks usually resolve on their own in a matter of minutes, and it’s uncommon for a panic attack to last more than 15 to 20 minutes—though for the person experiencing one, that time might feel much longer.
 It’s important to know that panic attacks are not life-threatening, though they often feel that way.